-Again, Patricia was the only Artiste to be asked to make an album for the Romanian market — a fitting tribute to her lovely voice and personality.
+Again, Patricia was the only singer to be asked to make an album for the Romanian market — a fitting tribute to her lovely voice and personality.

-One album in particular is one of Patricia’s favourites.
-Called “The Great Duets“, it was recorded live in the Wigmore Hall in London, with Scotland’s Kenneth McKellar, and included “One Alone”, “This Is My Lovely Day”, and “One Hand, One Heart” as well as “Whispering Hope” and “When the Children are Asleep”.
+One album in particular is one of Patricia’s favourites called “The Great Duets” It was recorded live in the Wigmore Hall in London, with Scotland’s Kenneth McKellar.
+It included “One Alone”, “This Is My Lovely Day”, and “One Hand, One Heart” as well as “Whispering Hope” and “When the Children are Asleep”.

-In England, she starred in lavish shows in most of the big theatres around the country, including the Opera House Blackpool, and the Futurist Theatre in Scarborough, with top stars, including Ireland’s Val Doonican and The Bachelors, with whom she recorded one of her albums, featuring songs such as “Diamonds are Forever”, “Why Do I Love You”, and “Edelweiss”.
+In England, she starred in lavish shows in most of the big theatres around the country, including the Opera House Blackpool, and the Futurist Theatre in Scarborough.
+With top stars, including Ireland’s Val Doonican and The Bachelors, with whom she recorded one of her albums.

-In London, she played the Victoria Palace, The Price of Wales, and the Albert Hall, and fulfilled a childhood dream of singing in the internationally renowned London Palladium, where at “Sunday Night Live at the London Palladium”, she literally stopped the show with “I Don’t Know How to Love Him”, from “Jesus Christ Superstar”.
+In London, she played the Victoria Palace, The Price of Wales, and the Albert Hall, and fulfilled a childhood dream of singing in the internationally renowned London Palladium.
+At “Sunday Night Live at the London Palladium”, she literally stopped the show with “I Don’t Know How to Love Him”, from “Jesus Christ Superstar”.